 b) Sintox AL GSY: this glaze cuts off wavelengths in the UV range which reduces the amount of heat generated in the laser head with the benefit of extended service life, reduced cooling requirements and in some cases reduces operating costs.

 c) Sintox AL Samarium: absorbs radiation at the Nd-YAG lasing wavelength of 1,064nm, and its further transitions near 940nm, 1120nm, 1320nm and 1440nm.
 Absorbing this radiation prevents it from being reflected back into the laser rod and increases maximum output energy.

 Our ceramic laser reflectors can be found in a wide range of applications including:

-A wide range of standard and custom designed reflectors with different glaze combinations are available.
-Some of our standard products we offer are viewable by clicking the links to the right.
+A wide range of standard and custom designed laser reflectors with different glaze combinations are available.
+Some of our standard products we offer are viewable by clicking the links below.